What is the Alumni Discovery Project at Whitworth?

 What will you do with the information from the interviews?

-I have a few more questions.
+I have a few more questions or comments about the Alumni Discovery Project.
 Whom may I contact?